qiling07/BranchPredictorCompetition/README.md

 #### Custom

 This is extra points, and gets you in the compatition.
 You now have the opportunity to be creative and design your own predictor.
-You can use an already implemented predictor with set values if you believe it can compete.The only requirement is that the total size of your custom predictor must not exceed (64K + 256) bits (not bytes) of stored data and that your custom predictor must outperform both the Gshare and Tournament predictors (details below).
+You can use an already implemented predictor with set values if you believe it can compete.
+The only requirement is that the total size of your custom predictor must not exceed (64K + 256) bits (not bytes) of stored data.
+You will need to write a documentation and explain your approach, and the reasoning behind the optimizations.
+Simulating and picking the best is also a way to reason but show us how a change helps by graphing in that case.

 #### Things to note